The results are in.

 2. Ger's Deli, Ballyfermot

 This roll was truly something special.
-Something I dream about often, if I'm honest.
-If you were to draw a picture of your dream chicken fillet roll - perfectly seasoned with an extra slather of mayo, with thinly grated cheddar for optimum melting potential and the all-important monster sized baguette, this baby from Ger's Deli is probably what you'd come up with.
-Big enough to feed a small family with no compromise on taste, I'd recommend this one til I'm blue in the face.
+Something I dream about often, if I’m honest.
+If you were to draw a picture of your dream chicken fillet roll – perfectly seasoned with an extra slather of mayo, with thinly grated cheddar for optimum melting potential and the all-important monster sized baguette, this bad boy from Ger’s Deli is probably what you’d come up with.
+Big enough to feed a small family with no compromise on taste, I’d recommend this one til I’m blue in the face.

 1. The Local, Ballyboggan Road, Glasnevin

-Just as I was reaching a level of chicken fatigue I didn't know possible, this masterpiece from The Local came into my life.
-Succulent fillet in a soft, bouncy baguette, this roll couldn't be bet in terms of ingredient distribution and easily earned itself the first 10/10 of the series.
-If you're fan of an aul chicken fillet, you need to visit this spot as a matter of urgency.
+At a time where I was reaching a level of chicken fatigue I didn’t know possible, this masterpiece from The Local came into my life.
+Succulent fillet in a soft, bouncy baguette, this roll couldn’t be bet in terms of ingredient distribution and easily earned itself the first 10/10 of the series.
+If you’re fan of an aul chicken fillet, you need to visit this spot as a matter of urgency.